unahouExosite/docs/portals/README.md

 ### Create group under user
 `POST /api/portals/v1/users/{user-id}/groups`

-Create a infomation of group under the user
+Create a group under a user.
+A group under a user may be updated only by that user.
+(TODO: confirm this)

 #### Request
-Please reference [group under user](#group-under-user) in the type session.

-But now just can send the following keys:
+The request body is a [group object](#group).
+Currently, only the following keys are supported:

-* `"name"` - Group name (optional)
+* `"name"` - group name (optional)

-If you send the other keys which not support now, it will do nothing.
+If you send keys besides these, it will do nothing.

 #### Response
-On success, response has HTTP status 201 and group under user object.
-See group under user in the type section for more details.
+On success, response has HTTP status 201 and the created group object.

 On failure, response has HTTP status of 400 or greater.